templeandwebster/webster-internal/packages/webster-prettier/README.md

 Temple & Webster's shared prettier config comes bundled in `@tpw/webster-prettier`.

-To enable these rules, add a `prettier` property to your project's `package.json`:
+To enable these rules, add a `prettier` property to your project's `package.json`.
+See the [prettier configuration docs](https://prettier.io/docs/configuration) for more details.

 ```json
 {